Public Transport Services From Airport To The City Centre

 Read more about Budapest Metro lines!

-Trams In Budapest
+🚊 Trams In Budapest -The Most Important Tram Lines:

 Budapest has more than 30 tram lines, you can recognize them by their bright-yellow colour.

-TIP: The two trams run at around 5-6 minute frequency from 07.00 till 20.
+TIP: Trams 4 & 6 un at around 5-6 minute frequency from 07.00 till 20.
 00. Tram 6 operates all night: you can expect a tram car every 10 minute between 21.00 and 24.00.

-Tram No. 2, & 2B – One Of TheMost Scenic Tram Rides In Europe
+Tram No. 2, & 2B – One Of The Most Scenic Tram Rides In Europe

 Tram 2, and 2B run along the Danube, between

-- Jåszai Mari tér (at Margaret Bridge Pest side) and
+- Jászai Mari tér (at Margaret Bridge Pest side) and

-- KözvĂĄgĂłhĂd in IX. district.
+- Közvágóhíd in IX. district.
 Tram 2 runs at every 3 – 5 minutes from 06.00 till 19.00 on weekdays, then every 9-10 minutes till 23.45 – 24.00.
 It operates silghtly less frequently on Sundays and bank holidays.

 Travelling by tram is slower but more spectacular than by metro, especially if you take tram No. 2. or 2B